How Your Retirement Benefit Is Paid

 With this option, you elect to temporarily increase your monthly retirement benefit.
 The temporary increase begins at retirement and continues until an age you choose, between age 62 and your normal retirement age under Social Security.
 At the age you select, your retirement benefit permanently reduces.
 You can elect this option with an unreduced benefit or a reduced benefit.
 The Advance Pension Option does not provide a continuation of a benefit to a survivor.

 If you are retiring with a reduced benefit, you can elect this option if:

-You are a state employee, teacher or political subdivision employee and are age 55 or older (age 60 or older if you are in Plan 2 or hybrid) and have at least five years of service credit; or
+- You are a state employee, teacher or political subdivision employee, are age 55 or older (age 60 or older if you are in Plan 2 or the Hybrid Retirement Plan) and have at least five years of service credit; or

 When creating your estimate follow these steps:

-If you are applying for retirement, include the printout from steps 2 and 4 with your retirement application.
+If you are applying for retirement online, fax the printed pages to VRS at 804-786-9718.
+Otherwise, include the printout from step 4 with your paper retirement application and mail to VRS.
 VRS will use these results to create the Social Security estimate needed to calculate your benefit under the APO based on the age you would like your temporary VRS benefit increase to end.

-Important Note: The selection of the Advance Pension Option does not affect your Social Security benefit amount.
+Important Note The selection of the Advance Pension Option does not affect your Social Security benefit amount.
 You may draw your Social Security when you are eligible, regardless of the age you choose for your VRS benefit to reduce.
-You cannot elect the Advance Pension Option with other benefit payout option
+You cannot elect the Advance Pension Option with another benefit payout option .